-The Santa Rosa is a favorite cultivar among home gardeners for its lush fruit and low maintenance.
+The Santa Rosa Plum tree is a favorite cultivar among home gardeners for its lush fruit and low maintenance qualities.

-The Santa Rosa plum produces high-quality, large, red fruits with golden yellow flesh that appear in early spring and ripen in mid July.
-They have a wide variety of uses, including freezing, making ice cream, jelly and preserves.
-The Santa Rosa Plum Tree is an excellent option for a pollinizer for other fruit trees.
+The Santa Rosa produces high-quality, large, red fruit growing with golden yellow flesh that appear in early spring and ripen in mid July.
+They have a wide variety of culinary uses, including freezing, making ice cream, plum jelly and preserves.
+The Santa Rosa Plum Tree is an excellent option for cross pollinating other fruit including other plum trees, pear trees, and peach trees.

-This plum tree prefers well-drained soil and full sunlight and is a self-fertile tree.
-The Santa Rosa should be pruned each year during its dormant time in winter, and you should water your Santa Rosa at least once a week during the growing season.
-Grows best in USDA plant hardiness zones 6-10.
-This plum cultivar requires around 300 chill hours for best results.
+This european plum tree prefers well-drained soil, full sun and is a self-fertile tree.
+The Santa Rosa should be pruned each year during the dormant time of winter.
+You should water your Santa Rosa at least once a week during the growing season especially as a young tree when roots are establishing.

 Also known as the Weeping Santa Rosa Plum tree because of its semi dwarf like size.
-This variety of plum tree can grow more wide than it is tall.
-At a mature height of 15-20 feet tall and 18-25 feet wide this tree requires space for its branches and its root system.
+This fruit variety of plum tree can grow more wide than it is tall.
+At a mature height of 15-20 feet tall and 18-25 feet wide this tree requires space for its branches and its root system to grow.

-The stone fruits of this japanese plum can be eaten fresh and the more you pick them the greater the fruit production will be.
-Discovered by Luther Burbank, an American botanist and horticulture pioneer discovered this plum tree.
-Everyone was so amazed by the fresh eating plums it won many awards.
+The stone fruits of this Japanese plum are delicious when eaten fresh and the more you pick them the greater the fruit production will be.
+Discovered by Luther Burbank in 1885, an American botanist and horticulture pioneer discovered this plum tree.
+Everyone was so amazed by the fresh eating plums it won many awards and has been cherished for generations.

 Prunus salicina 'Santa Rosa'